robertncole1/personal-bio-site-instructions/personal-bio-site-01.md

-# Personal Bio Site 1: HTML & CSS || Using JS to Print Projects to the page
+# Personal Bio Site 1: HTML & CSS || Using JS to print projects to the page

 ## Requirements